-You’ll find tasteful furnishings as well as a microwave, refrigerator, oven, dishes, cooking utensils, silverware, kitchen towels and glassware.
-Towels and linens, including mattress covers, pillows, blankets, sheets and pillow cases, are also included.
+You’ll find tasteful furnishings as well as a microwave, refrigerator, oven, washer-dryer, dishes, cooking utensils, silverware, kitchen towels and glassware.
+Towels and linens, including mattress covers, pillows, blankets, sheets and pillow cases, and a hair dryer are also included.
 There’s no phone, but most cell phones work here.
 A TV, DVD player and Wi-Fi access are included.

 Check-in is 4 p.m., and check-out is 10 a.m.
 There is an overnight pet fee.
 No smoking.
 Click here for overnight accommodation fees.
 Reservations can be made up to 11 months in advance in person or by calling (276) 523-1322 between 10 a.m. and 4 p.m., Monday through Friday.
 Full payment must be received by the Southwest Virginia Museum within 14 days after the reservation is made.
 Visa and MasterCard are accepted over the phone, and checks and money orders are acceptable.
 A full refund is made if the cancellation is made at least a month before the arrival date, but a $30 fee is charged for cancellations made less than a month beforehand.